 Jafarnia does not know what lies after Mwatana.
 She lets the people she works with, and the stories they tell, inform her next steps.

-“I always want to be serving communities who have been adversely affected by the residual damage of colonialism,” she said.
+“I always want to be serving communities who have been adversely affected by the residual damage of colonialism,” she says.
 “But, ultimately, what is really key for me is to keep listening and learning to find out where I can be most useful.
 And that’s what I’ll do next.